sudiptarana/invisible-cloak/README.md

 If you are a Harry Potter fan , you would know what an Invisibility Cloak is.
 Yes!
 It’s the cloak that makes Harry Potter invisible.
 This happen with few line of python code in OpenCV.

+### It's working principle
 1. Capture and store the background frame [ This will be done for some seconds ]
 2. Detect the red colored cloth using color detection and segmentation algorithm.
 3. Segment out the red colored cloth by generating a mask. [ used in code ]